Super Bowl XLIV: Fourth quarter

-Indianapolis responded with a drive to the New Orleans 33-yard line, during which Manning completed a 17-yard pass to Garçon, then two passes to wide receiver Reggie Wayne for 24 (including one on 4th-and-2), but came up empty when Stover missed a 51-yard field goal attempt wide left, giving the ball back to the Saints with good field position on their own 41-yard line.
-Brees subsequently led the Saints on another touchdown drive featuring seven different players getting the ball.
+The Colts responded with a drive to the Saints' 33-yard line, during which Manning completed a 17-yard pass to Garçon, then two passes to wide receiver Reggie Wayne for 24 (including one on 4th-and-2), but came up empty when Stover missed a 51-yard field goal attempt wide left, giving the ball back to the Saints with good field position on their own 41-yard line.
+Brees subsequently led the Saints on another touchdown drive featuring seven different players getting the ball (Robert Meachem, Pierre Thomas, Marques Colston, Devery Henderson, David Thomas, Reggie Bush, and Jeremy Shockey).
 Bush started off the drive with a 12-yard run, then Henderson caught a 6-yard pass on the Colts' 36-yard line.
 Following an 8-yard catch and run by Bush, Brees completed passes to Colston, wide receiver Robert Meachem, and tight end David Thomas, moving the ball to the 5-yard line.
 After a 3-yard run by Pierre Thomas, Brees threw a 2-yard touchdown pass to Shockey.
 Rather than settle for a six-point lead, and risk a potential Colts game-winning touchdown, the Saints chanced a two-point conversion.
 Moore caught a pass from Brees while standing at the edge of the end zone and attempted to pull the ball in over the goal line as he fell to the ground and rolled over on his head.
 The ball was kicked away from Moore's hands by cornerback Jacob Lacey, and the play was ruled an incomplete pass, prompting a coach's challenge from Sean Payton.
 After the review, the ruling on the field was overturned when it was determined that Moore maintained possession of the ball long enough and the ball had crossed the plane of the goal line for a successful conversion, putting the Saints back in front, 24–17, with 5:42 remaining in the game.